inxilpro/Wordpress-Domain-Mapping/readme.txt

 == Installation ==
 1. Copy sunrise.php into wp-content/.
 If there is a sunrise.php there already, you'll just have to merge them as best you can.
+2. In WordPress 3.0, if the wp-content/mu-plugins folder doesn't exist, create it.
-2. Copy domain_mapping.php into wp-content/mu-plugins/.
+3. Copy domain_mapping.php into wp-content/mu-plugins/.
-3. Edit wp-config.php and uncomment the SUNRISE definition line:
+4. Edit wp-config.php and uncomment the SUNRISE definition line:
     `define( 'SUNRISE', 'on' );`
+If this line does not exist, paste it in.
-4. As a "site admin", visit Site Admin->Domain Mapping to create the domain mapping database table and set the server IP address or a domain to point CNAME records at.
+5. As a "super admin", visit Super Admin->Domain Mapping to create the domain mapping database table and set the server IP address or a domain to point CNAME records at.
-5. Make sure the default Apache virtual host points at your WordPress MU site so it will handle unknown domains correctly.
-(Need info on cpanel, etc. How do you get them to respond to any domain?)
+6. Make sure the default Apache virtual host points at your WordPress MU site or WordPress 3.0 network so it will handle unknown domains correctly.
+On some hosts you may be required to get a dedicated IP address.
+A quick check: in a web broswer, type in the IP address of your install.
+If you are using CPanel, use the Park a Domain menu to set the mapped domain to your main installtion.
-6. Do not define COOKIE_DOMAIN in your wp-config.php as it conflicts with logins on your mapped domains.
+7. Do not define COOKIE_DOMAIN in your wp-config.php as it conflicts with logins on your mapped domains.

 = Configuration =

-On Site Admin->Domain Mapping you can configure the following settings:
+On Super Admin->Domain Mapping you can configure the following settings:

 1. "Remote Login" can be disabled.
 Useful if you're hosting totally separate websites.
 2. "Permanent redirect" uses a 301 redirect rather than 302 to send visitors to your domain mapped site.
 3. "User domain mapping page" allows you to disable Settings->Domain Mapping that the user uses.
-4. "Redirect administration pages to blog's original domain (remote login disabled if redirect disabled)" - with this checked, if a user visits their dashboard on a mapped domain it will redirect to the dashboard on the non mapped domain.
+4. "Redirect administration pages to network's original domain (remote login disabled if redirect disabled)" - with this checked, if a user visits their dashboard on a mapped domain it will redirect to the dashboard on the non mapped domain.
 If you don't want this, remote login will be disabled for security reasons.

-Site Admn->Domains allows you to edit the domains mapped to any blogs on your site.
+Super Admin->Domains allows you to edit the domains mapped to any sites on your network.

 = For Cpanel users =